varigence/docs/bimlflex/concepts/data-vault-standards.md

 Create a map, model or diagram of core business concepts and relationships before using the BimlFlex accelerator to transform the source into a Data Vault.
 Build a conceptual model based on business processes using business terminology.
 Exercise caution, especially the `technical` teams, to not base the model on any existing source system.
 At this stage, do not concern yourself with how you will make the source data fit into this model, rather focus on the model and make sure it is an accurate representation of your business.

-Mapping source systems to your `Core Business Concepts` can be a challenge.
+Mapping source systems to your `Business Entities` can be a challenge.
 However, the BimlFlex Accelerator simplifies the process by applying standard Data Vault patterns.

 > [!IMPORTANT]
-> It is highly recommended to have a `Core Business Model` in place before using the `Data Vault Accelerator` for optimal results.
-We are adding additional support to create `Core Business Models` in an upcoming version of BimlFlex.
+> It is highly recommended to have a `Business Entities` in place before using the `Data Vault Accelerator` for optimal results.
+We are adding additional support to create `Business Models` in an upcoming version of BimlFlex.

 #### Hash Key